tenstorrent/tt-metal/tech_reports/ttnn/TTNN-model-bringup.md

 ## 1. Overview

-TTNN [TTNN](https://docs.tenstorrent.com/ttnn/latest/ttnn/about.html) is a library that provides a user-friendly interface to operations that run on TensTorrent’s hardware using tt-metal programming model. ttnn is designed to be intuitive to an user that is familiar with [PyTorch](https://pytorch.org/).
+[TTNN](https://docs.tenstorrent.com/ttnn/latest/ttnn/about.html) is a library that provides a user-friendly interface to operations that run on TensTorrent’s hardware using tt-metal programming model. ttnn is designed to be intuitive to an user that is familiar with [PyTorch](https://pytorch.org/).
 This report will walk you through our recommented steps to bringup deep learning models that can run efficently on Tenstorrent's hardware using the TTNN library.
 We will suggest a flow with code examples and diagrams to enable new users interested in bringing up their own models.

 ## 2. New model bringup flow in TTNN